afrose-97/RegExValidator/README.md

 ### Questions or Feedback?

-Feel free to open an issue in the repository or contact the maintainer for any questions or feedback.
+Feel free to open an issue in the repository or contact me through posstoafrose@gmail.com for any questions or feedback.